technicalanxiety/technicalanxiety.github.io/_posts/2024-2-16-thoughts-on-leadership.md

 > 4. You can only give away what you have

-Inspiration or Enthusiasm/Excitement?
-Inspiration fosters competition, cooperation and creation.
-Enthusiasm/Excitement fosters feelings of superiority and 'show-offs'.
-Enthusiasm is from the greek 'en theos' or 'in the presence of the divine'.
+Inspiration or Enthusiasm/Excitement? *Inspiration* fosters competition, cooperation and creation. *Enthusiasm/Excitement* fosters feelings of superiority and 'show-offs'.
+Enthusiasm is from the Greek 'en theos' or 'in the presence of the divine'.
 We must not strive for enthusiasm but for inspiration.

 Discipline to a follower is 90% attitude and 10% skill.
 Several leadership traits to encourage discipline: knowledgeable, charismatic, fearless, supportive, listener, unselfish.

 #### *Leading as a Drum Major*
 ---
 Breaking out of your comfort zone.
 The safest thing to do with your band is to do those things that you are most comfortable with.
-Leaders must take chances and risks *at the right time* to widen your confort zone.
-In order to lead, we must step out of our comfort zones.
+However, leaders must take chances and risks *at the right time* to widen your confort zone.
+To lead, we must step out of our comfort zones.
 When we have left our comfort zones, we can sometimes get discouraged and retreat back into where we feel comfortable.
 As leaders, we must **encourage** when other leaders and followers are out of their comfort zones.

 Establishing a relationship with your superiors is crucial, be adaptable and flexible.